Author Archives: Brian Udell

 Child Development Center of America

-New team member – Practitioner Ben Roberts
+Meet team member Nurse Practitioner Ben Roberts

 Ben has been a registered nurse since 2007.
 He has cared for adult and pediatric populations in emergent and non-emergent environments throughout his career.
 During his career and throughout his education, Ben has participated to educate and improve healthcare to vulnerable populations across all age groups.